pda-freddi/ecommerce-api/docs/project-plan.md

 The goal of this project is to develop a REST API for a fictional e-commerce web application using Node.js, Express and PostgreSQL.

-The API will provide basic functionality expected from an e-commerce app: user registration and login, order placement, product search and CRUD (Create, Read, Update, Delete) operations on products, user accounts, orders and user carts.
+The API will provide basic functionality expected from an e-commerce app:

+- User registration and login.
+- Session tracking and shopping cart.
+- Product search.
+- Order placement.
+- General endpoints for CRUD (Create, Read, Update, Delete) operations on the features listed above.

+For simplification, it'll be assumed that payment processing is handled by a third-party and this API won't be concerned with those details.

+Other features that were considered and might be included in future improvements to the project are:

+- User reviews for products.
+- Many-to-many relationship between products and categories for a more dynamic and pleasant experience for users while browsing the products catalog.
+- Detailed options and specifications for products (e.g. color, size, shipping options).
+- Endpoints for product inventory and product discount management.
+- Endpoints for customers to manage multiple shipping addresses and payment information.

 ## Implementation

 A PostgreSQL database will comprise the data layer of the application.
-The database's schema will be designed using the [SqlDBM](https://sqldbm.com/home) tool and it'll be implemented through the [pgAdmin](https://www.pgadmin.org/) client for PostgreSQL.
+The database's schema will be designed using the [dbdiagram.io](https://dbdiagram.io/d) tool and the database will be implemented through the [psql](https://www.postgresql.org/docs/current/app-psql.html) CLI for PostgreSQL.

 The application's server layer will be implemented on [Node.js](https://nodejs.org/en/) environment.
 [Express.js](https://expressjs.com/) will provide the server's basic routing functionality and useful middleware available for Express will provide session management ([express-session](https://expressjs.com/en/resources/middleware/session.html)) and authentication ([Passport.js](http://www.passportjs.org/)).
 The database integration will be handled by the [node-postgres](https://node-postgres.com/) library.